department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 During the call, you and/or your representative can talk about why you think the decision should be changed and identify errors.
 There won’t be transcripts of this call.

-### How do I request a Higher-Level-Review?
+### How do I request a Higher-Level Review?
-To request a higher-level review, fill out the Decision Review Request: Higher-Level Review (VA Form 20-0996). <br>
+To request a Higher-Level Review, fill out the Decision Review Request: Higher-Level Review (VA Form 20-0996). <br>
 <a href="#">Download VA Form 20-0996.</a>

 <ol class="process">